Gradius II: Release

 The game was first ported to the Family Computer in 1988 and was never released outside Japan.
-Presumably this was due to the fact that the Famicom version employed a custom memory mapper dubbed the VRC4, which enhanced some of the game's graphics and sounds, such as animation and voices, thus converting the game to a standard memory mapper (as Konami later did with Castlevania III: Dracula's Curse) would have been too time-consuming (since the original Gradius was not as popular overseas as it was in Japan).
+Presumably this was due to the fact that the Famicom version employed a custom memory mapper dubbed the VRC4, which enhanced some of the game's graphics, such as animation, thus converting the game to a standard memory mapper (as Konami later did with Castlevania III: Dracula's Curse) would have been too time-consuming (since the original Gradius was not as popular overseas as it was in Japan).

 A PC-Engine Super CD-ROM² port was later released only in Japan in 1992.
 The graphics remained nearly unaltered, the background music is mostly the arcade version's soundtrack in redbook audio format, and one additional stage was added that is similar to the temple stage in the NES version of Life Force and the first stage of Gradius III.

 Gradius II was later re-released in the Japanese exclusive Gradius Deluxe Pack for the PlayStation, Sega Saturn and Microsoft Windows in 1996, and for the first time a worldwide release on the Gradius Collection for the PlayStation Portable in 2006.
 There was also a release for Mobile phones on 2004 and Windows Phone on 2010.
 No version of Gradius II saw a release in North America until its inclusion in the Gradius Collection in 2006.
 The Famicom and PC Engine ports were re-released for the Wii Virtual Console in 2007, the latter getting an international release.
-It is part of the "Arcade Classics Anniversary Collection", released on Nintendo Switch in 2019, and separately as part of the Arcade Archives series, released in 2020.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2020; this was included in Konami's own Arcade Classics Anniversary Collection for the Nintendo Switch, PlayStation 4, Windows and Xbox One.
+Multiple versions of the game were included in the 2025 Gradius Origins compilation.